nt-hn/sudoku-solver/README.md

 # sudoku-solver
-Python code to solve sudoku game
+Python using backtracking code to solve sudoku game